 Assets have continued to increase under the fourth medium-term plan and beyond.
 The company has sought to increase the number of dispensing pharmacies by M&A, but has carefully monitored the performance of pharmacies and booked impairment charges or disposed of those whose earnings have not improved.
-Under the fifth medium-term plan, the company booked an impairment charge of JPY1.5bn in FY03/20 to reflect the impact of the spread of COVID-19.
+Under the fifth medium-term plan, assets have shrunk reflecting the impact of the COVID-19 pandemic since FY03/20.
+The company booked an impairment charge of IPY1.5bn in FY03/20. .